Simon-Weij/rebase/README.md

 # Rebase

-!!!REBASE IS NOT DONE YET, DONT REPORT BUGS THE SOFTWARE IS NOT DONE!!!

-Rebase is a cli-app for fedora and other rhel-based distributions.
-It's made to make fedora and similar distros more reproducible.
+Rebase is a cli-app for Linux.
+It's made to make your installations more reproducable

 ## Features
 - Easy configuration